Roasted Sweet Potato and Black Bean Quesadillas

 - Sour Cream

-Place your spuds in a suitably sized oven dish and give them a good drizzle of Oil.
-Add in your Smoked Paprika, Cumin, Ground Coriander, Cayenne Pepper, Salt & Pepper and give them a mix to completely coat them.
-Pop in the oven for a good 25-30mins or until softened with a caramelized outing.
+Place your potatoes in a suitably sized oven dish and give them a good drizzle of Oil.
+Add in 1 tsp Smoked Paprika and Cumin, 1/2 tsp Ground Coriander, 1/4 tsp Cayenne Pepper and a hefty pinch of Salt & Pepper.
+Give them a mix to completely coat them.
+Pop in the oven at 200C/390F for a good 25-30mins or until softened with a caramelized outing (timings will depend on the size of your potatoes, so just be vigilant).

 At this point turn the hob onto a medium heat and fry for around 6-8 mins on each side, or until nice and golden.
 If you tap on the Quesadillas it should sound slightly hollow and crunchy.